The Dooby show!

 Yesterday, Fate cast its die once more.

-"Yesterday, all my troubles seemed so far away,
+"Yesterday, all my troubles seemed so far away,- The Beatles (1965)

 Now it looks as though they're here to stay,